Why are Resales Always More Expensive to Renovate?

 Unlike newly-built homes where the house layout and details are clearly known, things aren’t as straightforward with a resale.
 The previous owner might have done some renovation works on his/her own, based on his/her needs.
 But that doesn’t mean those changes would benefit you!

 As such, sometimes complications may crop up, which can add on to your renovation price tag.
 For instance, the seller might have rewired the electrical cables or changed the placement of electrical outlets in a way that wouldn’t make sense in your new layout.
-You’ll have to make changes and tackle these issues along the way.
+You will have to make changes and tackle these issues along the way.

 4. Expertise needed for conserving certain features